theomiddleton/photography-portfolio/README.md

 ### Design Philosophy
 For optimal photo viewing experience, dark mode is intentionally only available in the admin dashboard.
 The public gallery maintains a clean, light interface to ensure your photography remains the focus without visual distractions.

-### Image Processing
+### Image Processing & Optimization
-The application uses Sharp for image processing and supports:
+The application includes comprehensive image handling capabilities:
-- Automatic WebP conversion
+- Automatic optimization
-- Responsive image generation
+- Responsive delivery
-- Dynamic resizing
+- Smart resizing
 - Frame mockups for store items
+- WebP conversion
+- Progressive loading

 ### Analytics
 Built-in support for: